steveclarke/mcp-printer/README.md

   - **Windows is not currently supported** (contributions welcome!)
 - **Node.js** 22+
 - **Google Chrome or Chromium** - Required for both code and markdown PDF rendering (auto-detected)
-  - Chrome is used by both the code renderer and crossnote (via Puppeteer)
+  - Both Chrome and Chromium work equally well (same browser engine)
+  - Auto-detection searches for: Chrome, Chromium, chromium-browser (Linux), Chrome Canary
+  - Linux users: `chromium` or `chromium-browser` are fully supported
-  - You can specify a custom Chrome path by setting `MCP_PRINTER_CHROME_PATH`
+  - You can specify a custom path by setting `MCP_PRINTER_CHROME_PATH`
 - Printers configured in your system

 ## Contributing